Chapter 3 : Vengeance

 James Potter should have made sure he did his job well, made sure that Parker Namken was good and dead, for now James Potter had so much more to fear.
 Vengeance was swiftly upon him.

 Norah gave a pleased groan the next morning as she was pulled from her sleep.
-She was aware of a rustle somewhere in the room and she could feel the sunlight spilling in, baking her bare back, but she didn't care.
-She had had the greatest sleep since the breakup.
-She tried to reach out for James' body, but found herself alone in the bed.
+She was aware of a rustle somewhere in the room, and she could feel the sunlight spilling in, warming her bare back.
+She had the greatest sleep since the breakup.
+She tried to reach out for James' body but found herself alone in the bed.
 Confused, she swiped her curls out of her face and lifted her torso up from the bed.
 She pried her groggy eyes open and saw James stumbling into a pair of slacks at the end of the bed.